EnergyModelsX/EnergyModelsCO2.jl/docs/src/nodes/storage.md

   !!! note "Permitted values for storage parameters in `charge` and `level`"
       If the node should contain investments through the application of [`EnergyModelsInvestments`](https:// energymodelsx.github.io/EnergyModelsInvestments.jl/stable/), it is important to note that you can only use `FixedProfile` or `StrategicProfile` for the capacity, but not `RepresentativeProfile` or `OperationalProfile`.
       Similarly, you can only use `FixedProfile` or `StrategicProfile` for the fixed OPEX, but not `RepresentativeProfile` or `OperationalProfile`.
+      The variable operating expenses can be provided as `OperationalProfile` as well.
       In addition, all capacity and fixed OPEX values have to be non-negative.
 - **`stor_res::ResourceEmit`**:\
   The `stor_res` is the stored [`Resource`](@extref EnergyModelsBase.Resource).